2019 Vault Rankings

 About News Corporation

-News Corp is one of the biggest news organizations in the world, publishing well-known mastheads such as The Wall Street Journal and New York Post, Australia's Herald Sun, and The Sun and The Times in the UK.
+News Corp is a global diversified media and information services company, publishing well-known mastheads such as The Wall Street Journal and New York Post, Australia's Herald Sun, and The Sun and The Times in the UK.
 The company owns the Dow Jones and Factiva information services, as well as book publisher HarperCollins.
 In TV, News Corp has a majority stake in Foxtel in Australia and owns the Australian News Channel.
 Other properties are the real estate websites REA Group and Move.
-Australia and other countries generate about half of sales.
+Australia and other countries generate over 40% of sales.

-The Digital Real Estate Services segment consists of News Corp's 62% in REA Group, a publicly-traded company based in Australia, and its 80% interest in Move.
-The remaining 20% interest in Move is held by REA Group.
+The Digital Real Estate Services segment consists of News Corp's over 60% in REA Group, a publicly-traded company based in Australia, and its approximately 80% interest in Move.
+The remaining some 20% interest in Move is held by REA Group.
 REA lists properties for sale in Australia and Asia and offers financial services.
 Move operates the realtor.com website in the US.

-Overall, the company generates over 40% of its revenue from circulation and subscription, followed by over a quarter of revenue from advertising.
-Consumer generates over 15%, while the remainder comes from real estate and other.
+Overall, the company generates about 45% of its revenue from circulation and subscription, followed by over a quarter of revenue from advertising.
+Consumer generates about 20%, while the remainder comes from real estate and other.

-News Corp. is based in New York City and has subsidiaries elsewhere in the US, Australia, and the UK.
+News Corp is based in New York City and has subsidiaries elsewhere in the US, Australia, Asia, and the UK.
 In addition, book publisher HarperCollins has a warehouse in Scotland and Dow Jones runs an office in Hong Kong.
-Australia and other countries generates about 45% of sales.
-Followed by the US and Canada accounts for roughly 40% of sales and Europe (mostly the UK and Ireland), more than 15%.
+Australia and other countries generate over 40% of sales.
+Followed by the US and Canada account for roughly 40% of sales and Europe (mostly the UK and Ireland), more than 15%.

 Sales and Marketing